Misconceptions about sexually transmitted diseases (STDs) can lead to confusion, negative stigmas, or misguided beliefs

 Do you have unusual bumps or blisters in your genital area?
 It could be something as benign as razor burn, skin irritation, or ingrown hair.
 It could also be herpes.
-This article breaks down the distinctions between ingrown hairs and symptoms of herpes so that you can tell the difference between these two common types of sores.
+This article breaks down ingrown hairs vs. herpes so that you can tell the difference between these two common sores.

 Your hair grows straight out of your pores and away from your body.
 However, a shaved or tweezed hair follicle might turn around and grow into your skin.
 The condition causes inflammation and small painful bumps.

 Men may experience ingrown hair after shaving their face.
 It can also happen to anyone that waxes or tweezes their body hair.
 While the condition will improve without treatment, it can leave the skin with pus-filled lesions called pustules and red bumps called papules.

 If you want to treat your ingrown hairs, pause your current hair removal routine.
 Put down the razor or tweezers and stop waxing or plucking until the ingrown hairs disappear.
 Continuing to shave the area may increase the frequency of outbreaks.

 Other ways to treat ingrown hairs include: